 Steven R. Sarkisian, Jr., MD | Dean McGee Eye Institute

-Dr. Sarkisian has a special interest in minimally invasive glaucoma surgery (MIGS) combined with cataract surgery, and he was the first surgeon in Oklahoma (and the second in the United States) to perform the CyPass glaucoma implant since its FDA approval.
-He was also the first in the state to perform surgery with the iStent, the first MIGS device to receive FDA approval in 2012.
+Dr. Sarkisian has a special interest in minimally invasive glaucoma surgery (MIGS) combined with cataract surgery.
+He was the first in the state to perform surgery with the iStent, the first MIGS device to receive FDA approval in 2012.
 He published a book about MIGS entitled, Minimally Invasive Glaucoma Surgery, a Practical Guide.
-Dr. Sarkisian speaks both nationally and internationally about MIGS and went on a mission teaching surgeons in Ethiopia how to perform the CyPass glaucoma implant and has been a part of several other missions performing MIGS outside the US.
+Dr. Sarkisian speaks both nationally and internationally about MIGS and has been a part of several missions performing MIGS outside the US.

 Dr. Sarkisian has an active interest in surgical innovation for the treatment of glaucoma with involvement in numerous clinical trials, particularly involving MIGS, or micro-incisional glaucoma surgery.
 He is a Primary Investigator (PI) in the iStent Supra trial, a multicenter, prospective clinical trial investigating this new supraciliary stent for the treatment of mild to moderate glaucoma.
 He is also a PI in the iStent Inject Trial, another large FDA pivotal trial investigating the next generation trabecular microbypass stent.
-He was a PI for the Compass trial, the FDA trial that lead to the FDA approval of the CyPass supraciliary micro shunt that is now being implanted.
 Finally, he is a PI in the Glaukos iDose trial, the FDA trial investigating a new sustained release medication implant that if successful, will potentially replace the use of eye drops for this class of IOP lowering drug.

 Other clinical trials where he served as a PI include: The Ologen vs. Mitomycin-C study, a multicenter, prospective randomized trial comparing these two methods of wound modulation in glaucoma filtration; the Ex-Press vs. trabeculectomy trial (XVT Study), the Ahmed-Baerveldt Comparison Trial (ABC Study) and for the pilot studies which have taken place for the EagleVision glaucoma drainage implants.
 He has been a co-investigator on the Trabeculectomy vs. Tube Study (TVT Study), the Primary Trabeculectomy vs. Tube Study (PTVT), the Inn Focus micro shunt trial, and the Anecortave Acetate study.